opekope2/OptiGUI-Legacy/README.md

 ¹ Color shulker boxes, Ender chests and Villager Professions do not work.
 The resource pack does not include OptiFine-specific assets, and these features are not supported by OptiGUI.
 (Some mods (Colourful Containers) include assets for these features and work on OptiGUI)

+## Incompatible mods

+These mods are known to have issues with OptiGUI.
+Unless noted otherwise, these mods **can** be loaded alongside OptiGUI, but interfere with this mod's functionality.

+* [Litematica Printer](https://github.com/aleksilassila/litematica-printer) - print mode resets any open GUI texture.
+Reopening the GUI fixes the texture. [#15](https://github.com/opekope2/OptiGUI/issues/15)

 ## Additions to OptiFine

 This mod supports some additional GUIs which are not (yet) supported by OptiFine.
 These start with an underscore (`_`) to minimize the chance of an incompatibility with an upcoming OptiFine update.